inpercima/mdrza-ranking/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE.md)

 Shows the ranking of teams for 'MdRzA - Mit dem Rad zur Arbeit'.
+Users can create a link to share or use himself.

 This project was generated with [swaaplate](https://github.com/inpercima/swaaplate) version 2.3.1.